-As the last of the late winter chill circulates, why not snuggle up with a steamy bowl of Simon’s very own scrumptious leek and potato soup?
+As the autumn chill begins to circulate, why not snuggle up with a steamy bowl of Simon’s scrumptious leek and potato soup?

 Tickling your taste buds and warming you to the very core, this dreamy soup is an adventure for your senses.
 Full of both protein and fibre, this tasty treat also makes a quick and healthy homemade dish that will feed both you and the whole family (how great is that!).
 A dish that can also be made completely meat free, this soup is also superb for vegetarians or for people who are looking to make small dietary changes in order to reduce their carbon footprint.